apm-denizens/dsc80-project3/README.md

 </div>

 Pivot table that keeps track of the average earned gpm (gold per minute) each position has, depending on if they won a match or not.
 As expected, the highest average gpm is across all positions where a match was won.
-In relation to our question, Talon usually takes the Jungle position whose responsibility is gaining gold and experience for the team.
+In relation to our question, Talon usually takes the Jungle or Mid positions which, in context of gpm, means he ususally has the 4th or 2nd most resources in the team.

 <div markdown="1" style="
     display: block;